Julian Assange Is an 'Ordinary' Criminal, Not Free-Speech Champion, U.S. Says in Extradition Case

 “Reporting or journalism is not an excuse for criminal activities or a license to break ordinary criminal laws,” he said.

-Dozens of Assange supporters protested outside the high-security courthouse,chanting and setting off a horn as District Judge Vanessa Baraitser began hearing the case.
-Assange, 48, watched proceedings from the dock in the courtroom at Woolwich Crown Court — brought there from Belmarsh Prison next door, where he has been imprisoned for 10 months.
+Dozens of Assange supporters protested outside the high-security Woolwich Crown Court,chanting and setting off a horn as District Judge Vanessa Baraitser began hearing the case.
+Assange, 48, watched proceedings from the dock in the courtroom — brought there from Belmarsh Prison next door, where he has been imprisoned for 10 months.

 Just before the lunch break, Assange complained that he was having difficulty concentrating and called the noise from outside “not helpful.”